Get-It-Done-403/Get-It-Done/reports/weekly-status-report-7.md

     * Plans and Goals:
 * Mitchell Ly
     * Goals from last week:
+      - Implement final UI
+      - Fix trvial front end bugs
+      - Add calendar page
     * Progress and Issues:
+      - Have to make other backend changes to implement new UI ideas
+      - Added support for description in frontend
+      - Added more front end tests
     * Plans and Goals:
+      - Add loading screen
+      - Finalize everything
 * Sofia Barry
     * Goals from last week:
     * Progress and Issues: